remcobrilstra/AgentCorPy/README.md

 - **Tool Integration**: Support for function calling/tools with compatible providers
 - **Complex Task Handling**: Automatic decomposition of complex tasks into subtasks with sequential execution
 - **Tool Context System**: Context-aware tool execution with security settings and restrictions
-- **Built-in Tools**: Framework includes web scraping tools for content retrieval
+- **Built-in Tools**: Framework includes web scraping and secure filesystem tools for content retrieval and file management
 - **Agent Configuration**: Load and save agent configurations from/to JSON files

 ## Installation